 “What’s your name?”
 Walker said.

-“Okay, Ms. Yates, is it door number one or for number two?”
+“Okay, Ms. Yates, is it door number one or door number two?”

 “Neither.
 It’s the exit.”

 From his office, Proctor looked out on the ruins of a Mayan city.
 What had been civilization’s best path forward, now a museum-grade cigarette butt.
 He wondered if they’d suffered the same fantasies of continuity that had befallen the Western world.
 Had they marveled at their accomplishments and thought an infinite horizon lay ahead?
 A scholar of tyranny had once described post-Cold War America as subscribing to “the politics of inevitability.”
 With the USSR gone, the thinking was that no meaningful resistance to Western democracy remained.
 In time, America’s benevolent imperialism would roll across the world, gifting it with proper civilization.
 Had the Mayans been so staggeringly naïve?
 Had they forgotten what it was to lose?